kulovema2012/NCA-toolkit-thai/docs/video/script_enhanced_auto_caption.md

 # Script-Enhanced Auto-Caption Feature

-This document describes how to use the Script-Enhanced Auto-Caption feature, which combines OpenAI's Whisper API for transcription with your pre-written voice-over script to create highly accurate Thai subtitles.
+This document describes how to use the Script-Enhanced Auto-Caption feature, which combines OpenAI's Whisper API or Replicate Whisper transcription tool with your pre-written voice-over script to create highly accurate Thai subtitles.

 ## Overview

-The Script-Enhanced Auto-Caption feature addresses the issue of transcription inaccuracies by aligning your voice-over script with the timing information from the Whisper API.
+The Script-Enhanced Auto-Caption feature addresses the issue of transcription inaccuracies by aligning your voice-over script with the timing information from the Whisper API or Replicate Whisper transcription tool.
 This feature:

-1. Uses OpenAI's Whisper API for initial transcription and timing information
+1. Uses OpenAI's Whisper API or Replicate Whisper transcription tool for initial transcription and timing information
 2. Aligns your pre-written script with the transcription timing
 3. Creates enhanced subtitles with accurate text from your script
 4. Adds customizable subtitles to videos with proper Thai font rendering